GallowayLabMIT/protocols/docs/recipes/tc/media.rst

 Leukemia inhibitory factor (LIF)   1000x stock        50 uL β-mercaptoethanol                  1000x stock        50 uL
 ================================== ============ ===============

 .. note::
   β-mercaptoethanol is not stable in dilute solution, so add fresh to an aliquot of media right before each media change.
+  As of 2025-03-24, LIF is also aliquotted fresh from -20°C (do not refreeze).

 **50 mM β-mercaptoethanol stock solution**